LoFT: Low-Rank Adaptation That Behaves Like Full Fine-Tuning¶

 Rating¶

-- Experimental Thoroughness: ⭐⭐⭐⭐ — Covers language and vision tasks across multiple model scales, though some data are missing.
+- Experimental Thoroughness: ⭐⭐⭐⭐ — Broad coverage across tasks, though some data is missing.

-- Value: ⭐⭐⭐⭐⭐ — Provides important guidance for LoRA improvements and has the potential to become a new standard practice.
+- Value: ⭐⭐⭐⭐⭐ — Provides critical guidance for LoRA improvements; potential to become a new standard.